SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Projects Management/manage-list-view.md

 sidebar_position: 5
 ---

-<h3>In order for you to find what you are looking for in Skills Workflow, there is a menu on your left organized with different modules.</h3>
+###In order for you to find what you are looking for in Skills Workflow, there is a menu on your left organized with different modules.

 1. To navigate to each module just pass your mouse on each icon and a legend will appear identifying the respective module.